status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

 -------------------------------

-> ⚠️  The rest of this page concerns the Pyrmont testnet only.
-If you have made a mainnet deposit, you do not need to run Nimbus quite yet.
-Mainnet [Genesis](https://hackmd.io/@benjaminion/genesis) date has been set to [December 1st](https://blog.ethereum.org/2020/11/04/eth2-quick-update-no-19/).
-This page will be updated nearer the time.

 ## Make sure your validator is attached

 On startup, you should see a log message that reads `Local validator attached`.
 This has a `pubKey` field which should the public key of your validator.